If you’ve ever wondered about the pros and cons of living in Denver, this post is for you.

 With that being said, you can utilize the express lanes or carpool lanes if there are three or more people in your car.
-So if you’re travelling with a larger group of people rather than just you and someone else, then the traffic most likely won’t even affect you during your visit.
+So if you’re traveling with a larger group of people rather than just you and someone else, then the traffic most likely won’t affect you during your visit.

 2. The Elevation

 One of the downsides to living in Denver is the elevation.
 Because the city is 5,280 feet (1,600 meters) above sea level, the air here is so dry that it’s easy to get dehydrated without even realizing it.